Camp Woodend: Frequently Asked Questions

 The safety of our campers is our top priority at ANS.
 We do FBI and state background checks with fingerprints on all our summer camp staff.
 These include both criminal activity and sex offender registry records.
 We also conduct Child Protective Services background clearance checks on all employees.
 The Echo Hill Outdoor School with whom we partner on the Bay Quest programs also does the same background checks on their staff.
 Both our camp and Echo Hill are licensed by the State of Maryland as Youth Camp programs.
 That licensing requires that, in addition to the background checks above, we document our staff's CPR/First Aid training, Life Guarding certification, emergency plans, health plans, staff to camper ratios, and facility safety records.

 We receive a surprise inspection when camp is in session to ensure that we are meeting all the requirements.
 In addition, we are both licensed and inspected by our county health department to ensure our physical grounds are safe, buildings are well maintained, and food is handled properly.
-Please contact the camp director at 301-652-9188 x15 if you have any questions.
+Please contact the camp manager at 301-652-9188 x15 if you have any questions.

 Why am I charged a cancellation fee if you end up filling a spot from a waitlist?